Evil Exists. Therefore, so Does Eternity

 This is a continuation of Time & Truth.
 If you haven’t read through Part-1, please do so before reading Part-2.
 What’s below will make more sense then.

 For the sake of argument, and so I can continue, let’s say I’ve made a case, or at least a case to consider, for the existence of an objective, absolute moral truth.
-If this is true, then it’s one step toward a reasonable assumption that eternity exists due to there having to be an intelligence that’s outside our time and space, and is capable of putting that moral law on all our hearts for us to know.
+If this is true, then it’s one step toward a reasonable assumption that eternity exists due to there having to be an intelligence that’s outside our time and space, and that is capable of putting that moral law on all our hearts for us to know.
 If that intelligence exists outside of time, and we understand how we know, what we know, then it’s a short leap to assume our existence in that same space after death.

 My next proposal will be; if good and evil exist, so goes eternity.
 No, I haven’t lost my marbles.

 So you might be asking, “How does it follow that since good and evil exist, eternity does as well?
 What’s the matter with you!?”
 It follows the same lines in that, for good to exist, there must be evil as an opposing reference.
 If there is such a thing as good and evil, then there will have to be a moral law that differentiates between good and evil.
 If there is such a law, it would have to be outside of time and space and also have an author who penned it.
 Otherwise you couldn’t know what evil was with nothing to compare it to.
 As C.S.
 Lewis said, “To complain that a stick is bent makes sense only in light of the concept of straight.”
 He also said, “A portrait is a good or bad likeness depending on how it compares with the “perfect” original.

 But if there is no standard to define good or bad, then there is no “good” or “bad.”
 We instinctively live as though a standard for right and wrong certainly does exist, even if we don’t agree with it.